 What has been your cruising highlight so far?

 Do you travel with an animal/s on board?

-In your past life what did you and Tina do?
+In your past life what did you and Gail do?

-Tina, if there is one thing John does that irritates you while underway what would that be?
+Dick, if there is one thing Gail does that irritates you while underway what would that be?

-And it’s only fair I ask John the same question, so John, if there was one thing Tina does that irritates you what would that be?
+And it’s only fair I ask Gail the same question, so Gail, if there was one thing Dick does that irritates you what would that be?

 Onto irritating things, have you ever run out of something while at sea that has caused problems?

 Freezer space for more fish.

 Would you describe yourselves as more hunters or more gathers?